 Lager beers are the most popular style of beer in the world.
 Literally, lager beer means beer that has been stored ('lagern' in German).
-This type of beer, which is bottom-fermented, was invented in Germany by a Bavarian brewmaster who introduced it in the Czech town of Plzen, which is also where we get the name "Pilsner."
-Lager beer has a crisp, bitter taste and is light in color.
-The beer is fermented at low temperatures using lager yeast and a cold maturation process.
-There are three types of lager beers: Pilsner, Helles and American Lager.
+This type of beer, which is bottom-fermented, was invented in sweeter than the other lager the American Lager, is slightly beers.
+It has an ABV of 4 to 5% and is well liked because of its fruity, bitter taste.
+Examples of an American Lager are Brahma and Budweiser.